Remmo1/Max3Sat/README.md

 # Max3Sat
-Project made on laboratory of Effective Programinng Techniques.
+Project made on laboratory of Effective Programming Techniques.